 The external optical sensor, OPB704WZ, consist of an infrared LED (transmitter) and a photo transistor (receiver).
 The sensor is placed between isolated sections of track or blocks and is used to detect rolling stock that does not draw current like a locomotive or lighted car.
 Without the optical sensor, a block signal would display a clear signal as soon as the locomotive or lighted car would clear the block even though other cars may still occupy the block or section of track.
 This would not be a realistic way to operate signals.

 The FOM-1 board consumes very little current.
-The board can be connected to either the DCC bus or a 12 volt power supply.
+The board can be connected to a 12 volt power supply.